 These are the same things just with different names.
-A thick fat tortilla, fried or grilled, cut in two and stuffed with different kinds of “guisado” (a delicious stewed meat or vegetable).
+A thick fat tortilla, fried or grilled, cut in two and stuffed with different kinds of “guisado” (delicious stewed meat or vegetables).

 Made with either yellow or purple corn which gives a different colour to the tortilla.

 Ultra-crispy fried pork skin chunks sold in markets or in carts on the street.
 Very common everywhere in Mexico and eaten as snacks always with a delicious, spicy jalapeño sauce.

 A typical sweet treat made of deep-fried sweet dough in a cylindrical shape and sprinkled with sugar.
 Served with different sauces the most common being chocolate or dulce de leche.